ejyongc/School_District_Analysis/README.md

       c.
 Score by School Type

   In this script, we will start off by cleaning the data due to some academic dishonesty implications that compromised the data, and then proceeding with the *Disctrict Analysis*.

-    2. Results: Using bulleted lists and images of DataFrames as support, address the following questions.
-        How is the district summary affected?
-        How is the school summary affected?
-        How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-        How does replacing the ninth-grade scores affect the following:
-            Math and reading scores by grade
-            Scores by school spending
-            Scores by school size
-            Scores by school type

 ## 2. Results
   #### 2.1 How is the *District Summary* affected?